sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 ---
 title: "How we’re tackling the long tail of tiny repos with shard merging"
 description: "Sourcegraph is on track to grow its index of open source repositories significantly, with the aim of indexing the OSS universe.
-This post motivates why we are introducing shard merging to our search backend."
+This post dives into the motivations behind introducing shard merging to our search backend."
 author: Stefan Hengl
 publishDate: 2021-11-02T10:00-07:00
 tags: [blog]